naixinlyu/timeseries-positional-encoding-study/README.md

 **Permutation test supports this empirically**: shuffle input → reorder output → compare with original.
 - No PE: difference ~1e-6 (equivariant, as expected)
-- Sinusoidal PE: difference ~0.7 (position-dependent)
+- Sinusoidal PE: difference ~0.6–0.8 (strongly position-dependent)
 - Learnable PE: difference ~0.1 (weaker, needs training time)

+> "Difference" is computed per sample as the maximum absolute element-wise deviation between the original output and the permuted-then-unpermuted output, and then averaged over 10 randomly selected test samples (a lightweight sanity check; results are consistent across seeds).

 ---